Is Alton Towers Autism Friendly?

 The colourful CBeebies Land entrance at Alton Towers, welcoming children and families to a fun and autism-friendly experience.

-We had to cut through the big tent to access many attractions, which caused crowding and added to the sensory overload.
+We had to navigate through the big tent to reach several attractions, which caused some crowding and added to the sensory load.
 Despite this, we persevered and used our Ride Access Pass for the first time on this trip.
-It allowed my son to enjoy his very first rollercoaster ride on the Octonauts.
+It was a busy day as it was Half Term but being able to immediately enter the In the Night Garden Boat Ride helped my son regulate himself.

 Afterwards, he wanted to watch the Furchester Hotel show.
-We didn’t need the Ride Access Pass for this, but the show had already started.
-This was difficult for him to understand, so we visited the CBeebies Land Sensory Room- a brilliant addition to Alton Towers autism friendly spaces introduced in 2024.
-This calm space was essential and helped him regulate after a challenging start to the day.
+We didn’t need the Ride Access Pass for this, but the show had already started, which was hard for him to process.
+Thankfully, we were able to visit the CBeebies Land Sensory Room, a brilliant autism friendly space introduced in 2024.
+This calm area was essential in helping him regulate and recover after a challenging start to the day, reinforcing just how valuable these dedicated sensory spaces are for neurodiverse families.

 CBeebies Land Sensory Room